| SIMM RAM FPM and EDO RAM Fast page mode DRAM is also called FPM

 precharge and accessing the row.
 This increases the performance of the

+system when reading or writing bursts of data.
 Static column is a variant of page mode in which the column

 address does not need to be strobed in, but rather, the address inputs may